roseswe/tainted/README.md

 Homepage of version 2.x.x = <https://github.com/roseswe/tainted>

+The Linux kernel maintains a "tainted state" that is included in kernel error messages.
+The tainted state provides information about whether something has happened to the running kernel that affects whether a kernel error or hang can be effectively fixed by analyzing the kernel source code.
+Some of the information in the taint relates to whether the information provided by the kernel in the error message can be trusted.

-The current taint value is extracted from /proc/sys/kernel/tainted or can be passed on the command line with the option -x
+The current taint value is extracted by `tainted` from /proc/sys/kernel/tainted or can be passed on the command line with the option -x

 NOTE: SLES 12/SLES 15/openSUSE 15 sets the bit 31 (N) of the tainted value.
-The program has been adapted to scope with this special behaviour (tainted version 2.0.6++).
+The program has been adapted to scope with this special behavior (tainted version 2.0.6++).
 See also the SUSE Technical Information Document (TID) #000016321 (3582750) -- Tainted kernel - <https://www.suse.com/support/kb/doc/?id=000016321> and /usr/src/linux/Documentation/sysctl/kernel.txt

 ## How to build